What about some old French stuff dressed up in a modern robe? Check out this parfait recipe that binds together flavors and traditions!

 Here we are with another recipe that’s greatness is stained, tortured and ruined in the name of our laziness which is bearing the cross of fast food industry false promises of serving great food without the time needed to make it.

-It’s not the case with desserts though, but over the decades all of the cakes have become more sugar filled because we are accustomed to it, and as it is the case with all the other drugs, we need an extra dash for the same joy as before.
+Over the decades all of the cakes have become more sugar filled because we are accustomed to it, and as it is the case with all the other drugs, we need an extra dash for the same joy as before.

 It’s not a kind of thing cooks accidentally, whip together as it requires some skills with the whisk and the mixing of ingredients.
 Actually, in this case the fast food variation that consists of only yogurt instead of the vanilla custard puree, tends to be more on the healthy side, given we don’t stuff it with sugar.